2023 Most Popular Public Policy Master's Degree Schools in the Middle Atlantic Region

 Full Public Policy at Teachers College at Columbia University Report

-Rutgers University - New Brunswick ranked #10 on this year’s Most Popular Public Policy Master’s Degree Schools in the Middle Atlantic Region list.
-Rutgers New Brunswick is a fairly large public school located in the city of New Brunswick.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for public policy students to get a master’s degree.
+It came in at #10 on the list.
+Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.

 About 55% of the students majoring in public policy at the school are women while 45% are male.

-Explore the best public policy schools for a specific state in the Middle Atlantic region.
+Explore the best public policy colleges for a specific state in the Middle Atlantic region.

 One of 5 majors within the area of study, public policy has other similar majors worth exploring.